The Bankrate promise

-If you want to know whether a credit card has a good APR, compare it with the average credit card APR, which is currently above 16 percent.
-If the card’s APR is below the national average, that’s an excellent APR.
+If you want to know whether a credit card has a good APR, compare it with the average credit card APR, which is currently above 20 percent.
+If the card’s APR is below the national average, that’s a good APR.

 Even a credit card at the national average is a good option, especially if you’re looking at one of today’s best credit cards that comes with rewards, bonuses and perks.
 Try to avoid credit cards with APRs that are significantly above the national average.
 If you carry a balance on those cards, you could end up paying a lot of money in interest.
-That is why some 0 percent APR credit cards offer an introductory period where they do not charge you interest on your purchases.
+That’s why some 0 percent APR credit cards offer an introductory period where they don’t charge interest on your purchases.

 Understanding how credit card interest works will help you choose the credit card that is likely to offer the best APR package.
-Here are some of the things to consider when looking at APRs:
+Here are some things to consider when looking at APRs.

 What is a good credit card APR?

 While there are many different types of credit card APRs, the most common one people are interested in is a purchase APR — the interest rate you pay on purchases.

 While it’s easy to say that you should always look for credit cards that offer APRs at or below the national average, a good purchase APR for you really depends on your credit score.
 People with below-average credit scores will likely be offered higher interest rates than people with good or excellent credit.
 This means that a good credit card interest rate for a person with fair credit is different from a good interest rate for a person with excellent credit.